 The effort we apply

 We need to want to put in some effort and keep trying to make things happen.
-Because once you give up, it’s over and who knows if we will have the opportunity to try again?
+I think of the things that start holding me back from what I want to do; these things can reinforce the feeling to give up.
+Once you give up, it’s over and who knows if we will have the opportunity to try again?
 Nothing is guaranteed.

 As we continue working at our goals and personal vision, we open ourselves up to observing more of the world around us and eventually the ability to identify opportunities that we wouldn’t otherwise see.